BeckySkel/project-5-frontend/TESTING.md

 - All pages were ran through Lighthouse on Chrome Devtools for both desktop and mobile device display.
 Ran in incognito mode.
 Any issues were dealt with and all now have a high passing mark with any exceptions detailed below.

 ### Desktop
-- All scores were good except for performance on the coursel screen due to the picture formats.
+- All scores were good except for performance on the caroursel screen due to the picture formats.
+- Navbar returning a lower accesibility score than expected due to aria-contril attribute on React Bootstrap Fade element.
+Since this is part of the provided code for this element, I have not removed it

 ### Mobile
--
+- All scores were good except for performance on the caroursel screen due to the picture formats.
+- Navbar returning a lower accesibility score than expected due to aria-contril attribute on React Bootstrap Fade element.
+Since this is part of the provided code for this element, I have not removed it

 ---
 ## Manual testing